lib-static/howto/howtos/visualstudiocode.md

 - Navigate to [Visual Studio Code's website](https://code.visualstudio.com){:target="_blank"}
 - Follow the instructions for downloading this program

-The website should automatically detect which operating system (Windows, IOS, Linux) you're using.
+The website should automatically detect which operating system you're using (Windows, IOS, Linux).

 - Select the "Download" button that displays for your computer's operating system